Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research...

 - Tables and table captions (begin each table on a new page)

 - Figure captions (begin each figure caption on a new page).
-Figure files should be uploaded as separate files and not be included in the manuscript main document)
+Figure files should be uploaded as separate files and not be included in the manuscript main document.
+(See information on figures below.)

 See https://sagepub.com/Manuscript-preparation-for-double-anonymize-journal for detailed guidance on making an anonymous submission.